sergejsha/magnet/README.md

 <img height="400" src="https://github.com/beworker/magnet/blob/master/documentation/images/readme-mark1.png" />

 At `Mark 2`, `mediaPlayer` and `mediaLoader` instances get allocated in respective scopes. `mediaPlayer` is allocated in the `playerScope` because one of its dependencies, the `Uri`,  is located in `playerScope`.
 Magnet cannot move `mediaPlayer` up to the `rootScope` because this would break the dependency rule described above. `mediaLoader` has no dependencies, that's why it is allocated in the `rootScope`.
-This instance allocation logic is called auto-scoping.
+This instance allocation logic is specific to Magnet DI and is called auto-scoping.
 See developer documentation for more detail.

 <img height="400" src="https://github.com/beworker/magnet/blob/master/documentation/images/readme-mark2.png" />